compbiozurich/compbiozurich.github.io/docs/teaching/UZH-BIO390/2023-10-24-Valentina-Boeva.md

 ---

 #### Valentina Boeva (ETHZ)
-##### (Date to be confirmed)

 Brief note: In this lecture V. Boeva will cover the standard machine learning methods used in the analysis of biological data: dimensionality reduction, clustering, classification and regression.

 <!--more-->